ansys/pyfluent/doc/source/api/core/meshing/index.rst

     session.meshing.tui.mesh.check_mesh()
     exit()

-Existing Fluent meshing workflows journals can also be converted to the session based PyFluent scripts with some manual modifications.
-For example:

-Fluent Journal:
+You can make some manual modifications to convert existing Fluent meshing workflow journals to session-based PyFluent scripts.
+Examples follow of a Fluent journal and the equivalent PyFluent script.

+**Fluent journal**

 .. code-block::